 Both examples are correct.
 You may choose one over the other depending on the flow of the sentence or writing style.

 You may wish to directly quote somebody else by using their exact words.
+The following is a direct quote from Brown, 1997, and is distinguished as such by using “quotation marks”.
 For example:

 “The most important invention in Man’s evolution is not the Internet, but the bicycle.”
 (Brown, 1997, p.69).

 However, if you were to use the above without quotation marks and without acknowledging the source then the following could be identified as plagiarism: